 We take cash as payment on the boat.
-When you make a reservation a credit card is required only to hold your spot and will NOT be charged unless you fail to show.
+When you make a reservation a credit card is required only to hold your spot and will be charged and refunded when you arrive at the boat.

 The boat leaves the dock at the scheduled time and cannot wait.
 Plan to arrive early and give yourself extra time for unexpected traffic.
 If you miss the boat we reserve the right to charge you for the spots you take up.

 Passenger safety is always our #1 priority.
 The captains of our vessel have many years of experience and will cancel a trip if necessary but not very often.
 For the most part, we sail regularly even if the weather is a bit turbulent.
 Summertime showers usually come and go quickly.
 If a shower does arise we have plenty of covered areas to stay dry.
 It is never a bad idea to bring along a slicker top or rain jacket.
 Check the local weather so you may keep abreast of the latest weather.

 Don’t worry, we cater to all levels of fisherman from beginners to seasoned experts.
 We are a family-oriented business.
 We have an excellent crew that explains what you need to do and when you have to do it.